 Should these tools alone prove insufficient to positively diagnose the root of your problem, your doctor may also order blood work.
-This should reveal the cause of your eyebrow loss.
+This should reveal the cause of your eyebrow hair loss.

 Where possible, prevention is better than cure.
 To stand the best chance of keeping your eyebrows glossy and in good condition, here are a few basic steps you can take:

 - Eat a balanced diet that contains sufficient nutrients and calories.
 Nutritional deficiencies can trigger hair loss when your body perceives there are not enough nutrients and calories for the body’s normal processes.
 Therefore, non-essential functions such as the normal hair growth cycle will be disrupted and hair production may shut down.

 - Proper hair growth and hair health are dependent on a healthy diet.
 If you don’t think you’re getting sufficient vitamins and minerals a supplement may help, but don’t overdose as it could make matters worse.
 Learn more about vitamins for hair growth.

 - Sufficient rest and relaxation can prevent stress and reduce the chances of your eyebrows falling out due to telogen effluvium.

 - If you’re taking any drugs or medication, check the side effects as hair loss may be an unwanted byproduct.

 - When performing your beauty routine, focus on shaping rather than thinning your eyebrows.
-Also, when removing make-up, use cosmetics which are gentle but effective, and avoid rubbing the hair too roughly.
+Also, when removing make-up, use cosmetics that are gentle but effective, and avoid rubbing the hair too roughly.

-The most efficient way to treat your thinning eyebrows greatly depends on the reason which caused them to fall out in the first place.
+The most efficient way to treat the thinning hair in your eyebrows greatly depends on the reason which caused them to fall out in the first place.
 Thus, depending on your particular condition, your doctor may recommend: